fastai/course-v3/docs/dlami_tutorial.md

 ---

-*Many thanks to Francisco Ingham for writing this guide.*
+*Many thanks to Francisco Ingham and Sylvain Gugger for writing this guide.*